- Approval for Contracts and Grants

 Department of Health and Safety review and approval is required on research protocols involving biological, chemical, occupational, or radiological safety, prior to the start of the research.
 Research protocols involving carcinogenic materials, biological or chemical hazards, radioactivity, or radiation must be submitted to The Department of Health and Safety.

 Research involving pathogens, DNA, and/or human body parts and fluids requires approval of the Institutional Biosafety Committee (IBC), an institution-wide committee.
 The researcher must submit an IBC Memorandum of Understanding and Agreement for Research Involving Recombinant DNA, or Organisms Pathogenic to Humans, Animals, or Plants and protocol to the ORSP Division of Research Integrity and Compliance, which forwards these materials to DHS and IBC for approval.

-Note: The Department of Health and Safety must sign the UM Transmittal Sheet if research proposed for external funding involves any of the above-mentioned environmental safety issues.
-Researchers should coordinate review with the Department of Health and Safety.
+Note: The Department of Laboratory Services must sign the UM Transmittal Sheet if research proposed for external funding involves any of the above-mentioned environmental safety issues.
+Researchers should coordinate review with the Department of Laboratory Services.
 Failure to process the protocol review and receive approval may delay the processing of the proposal or the start-up of the project.

-To determine the appropriate procedures for the conduct of research that involves biological, chemical, occupational, and radiological safety, contact the Director, Department of Health and Safety (915-5433).
+To determine the appropriate procedures for the conduct of research that involves biological, chemical, occupational, and radiological safety, contact the Director, Department of Laboratory Services (915-5433).